 Regardless of citizenship, applicants are reviewed in the context and country where they attend high school.
 In addition, Stanford is committed to meeting demonstrated financial need for all admitted students (regardless of citizenship) who have requested financial aid during the application process.

-Stanford is need-blind for all U.S. citizens and U.S. legal permanent residents, regardless of where they attend high school.
+Stanford is need-blind for all U.S. citizens and legal noncitizens, regardless of where they attend high school.
 This means a request for financial aid will not be a factor in our admission evaluation.
 Visit our financial aid website for more information and the required application forms.

 Official documents that note your grades, marks, or any predictions are required and must be sent directly from your school as part of your application.
 There is no need to have your marks converted into an American GPA.